 - The support that you think you need and what you want to be able to achieve

 You will receive a written copy of your completed assessment and the eligibility decision.
-If you do not have eligible needs the Council will give you information and advice about what other services can help you and may also be able put you in touch with other organisations to help you.
-If you have eligible needs, the Council will contact you to discuss what help might be available and what happens next.
+If you do not have eligible needs we will give you information and advice about what other services can help you and may also be able put you in touch with other organisations to help you.
+If you have eligible needs, we will contact you to discuss what help might be available and what happens next.

 A needs assessment can be carried out regardless of your financial situation however if you are eligible for care and support from the council, and you want this to happen you may have to pay something towards the cost and you will then need to disclose details about your savings, assets and income.

 - Financial Assessment and Charging

 - Care Assessment, Eligibility and Support Planning